thaliproject/Thali_CordovaPlugin/test/README.md

 Remember to copy the serveraddress.json config into the jxcore folder !!

 ## Running unit tests inside of the repro

 It is possible to run the unit tests inside of the repo in order to allow for easy development and testing.
 To do this one has to:

 1. Go to Thali_CordovaPlugin/thali and issue `jx npm install` followed by `sudo jx npm link`.
 2. Go to Thali_CordovaPlugin/test/www/jxcore and issue `jx npm link thali` followed by `jx npm install`
 3. Go to Thali_CordovaPlugin/test/TestServer and issue `jx npm install`
-4. While in Thali_CordovaPlugin/test/TestServer run `jx index.js`
-5. Go to Thali_CordovaPlugin/www/jxcore and run `jx UnitTest_app.js`
+5. Go to Thali_CordovaPlugin/www/jxcore and run `jx runTests.js`
-6. Go to Thali_CordovaPlugin/test/TestServer and edit Config_UnitTest.json to set peers to 1
-7. Go open a new window and run `jx Thali_CordovaPlugin/test/TestServer/index.js`
-8. Open a different window and run `jx Thali_CordovaPlugin/test/www/jxcore/UnitTest_app.js`